-One of our new favorite recipes that I’ve been making a lot recently is a baked salmon with lemon mustard dill sauce.
+This baked salmon with lemon mustard dill sauce is one of our favorite recipes.
+We make it all the time.
 It’s absolutely delicious as well as super fast and easy, so I wanted to be sure to share the full recipe so you guys can enjoy it yourselves!

 This is one of our new go-to weeknight meals because it’s really simple to make.
 Matt loves it, too, which says a lot since he’s not a huge salmon guy!

 She tweaked it and used plain yogurt in place of the sour cream, but otherwise followed the recipe.
 When she made it for us awhile ago we loved it so much I have made it a few times since.
 But I made some additional tweaks, like lemon juice in the sauce as well as the marinade, nixing the pinch of sugar and olive oil in the sauce, using all dijon mustard vs. whole grain mustard, tweaking the quantities of the juice/dill/olive oil, etc.

 This is a great recipe to serve guests because you marinate the salmon beforehand.
 You can prep the sauce beforehand, too, so all you have to do is pop the salmon in the oven when the time comes!
 Easy – and three cheers for more time socializing and less time cooking.

 Refrigerate it, letting the marinade soak in, for at least 30 minutes (or up to about 6 hours).
 While you’re making the marinade, go ahead and throw together your sauce, too, since it uses similar ingredients: lemon juice and dill, with the addition of dijon mustard and plain whole milk yogurt.
 You can use Greek or regular yogurt – it depends how thick you want the sauce to be.